zilihen/zi-dots/README.md

 # Setting up on a new machine

-Currently using nixos so just clone run
+Currently using nixos so just clone and run
 ```sh
 sudo nixos-rebuild switch --flake .#host_name
 ```